tonysoutha/csci3081/labs/lab13_Iteration2_Intro/README.md

  _Make sure to include a member variable RouteData within the Route class._ **Note: this mistakenly used to say "within the Bus class."
 There should NOT be a RouteData object within the Bus class.**

-  1. Store a unique identifier for the route(namme) in the RouteData `id` atttribute.
+  1. Store a unique identifier for the route(name) in the RouteData `id` atttribute.
   2. Create a vector that holds StopData structs.
   3. Loop through the Route's stops and do the following:
   - store a unique identifier for the stop(id) in the StopData `id` attribute, position (latitude and longitude), and the number of passengers at the stop in a temporary StopData struct